expfactory/expfactory/docs/pages/1-generate.md

               build --studyid dns \
                       tower-of-london
 ```

+**output**
+You actually **don't** want to edit the recipe output file, since this happens inside the container
+(and you map a folder of your choice to it.)
+The others, however, you can modify.

 In the future, our [online recipe generator](https://expfactory.github.io/experiments/generate) will make it easy to specify all of these variables.
 We will add these later after getting [feedback from users like you](https://www.github.com/expfactory/expfactory/issues).